Ninth Amendment to the United States Constitution: Scholarly interpretation

-A libertarian originalist, Randy Barnett has argued that the Ninth Amendment requires what he calls a presumption of liberty.
-Barnett also argues that the Ninth Amendment prevents the government from invalidating a ruling by either a jury or lower court through strict interpretation of the Bill of Rights.
+Elaborating the individual natural rights model he defends, Barnett has argued that the Ninth Amendment requires what he calls a presumption of liberty.
+He also argues that the Ninth Amendment prevents the government from invalidating a ruling by either a jury or lower court through strict interpretation of the Bill of Rights.
 According to Barnett, "The purpose of the Ninth Amendment was to ensure that all individual natural rights had the same stature and force after some of them were enumerated as they had before."